 Veterans and Military at Georgetown

-Georgetown honors its veteran and military-connected community by celebrating their stories and focusing on service and research related to their well-being.
+Veterans and members of the military-connected community bring their unique perspectives and experiences to Georgetown.
+We honor them through the resources we offer to the military community and by celebrating their stories and focusing on service and research related to their well-being.

 A Community in Diversity